-- ECO, Blocked Flue, Low Gas, Hi Limit, and Hi Gas at all times for a fault condition. - Tstat at all times for open/closed conditions. - Flow-for an on condition when the pump is on (no check for off state) - · Blower Prover when the Blower is on. - Igniter Current for an on condition approximately 18 seconds after the Igniter is turned on until the igniter is turned off and an off condition at all other times. - Flame for an on condition approximately 5 seconds after the gas valve is turned on until the valve is turned off and at all other times for an off condition.
+- Low Gas, Hi Limit, and Hi Gas at all times for a fault condition. - · Tstat at all times for open/closed conditions. - Flow for an on condition when pump is on (no check for off state) - Blower Prover Pre and Post purge. - Igniter Current for an on condition approximately 18 seconds after the Igniter is turned on until the igniter is turned off and an off condition at all other times. - Flame for an on condition approximately 5 seconds after the gas valve is turned on until the valve is turned off and at all other times for an off condition. - · Blocked Flue, Blocked Inlet during heating mode